 Data migration experts are necessary any time an organization or enterprise launches a new system or data storage location, especially when existing data is currently in use.
-The entire process hinges on moving existing data properly and accurately so that it can work with new systems and can be further added to or edited.
-Due to the nature of the work, data migration specialists are often well-versed in other aspects of IT, and will therefore bridge many different responsibilities.
+The entire process hinges on moving existing data properly and accurately so that it works with new systems and can be further added to or edited.
+Due to the nature of the work, data migration specialists are typically well-versed in other aspects of IT, and therefore capable of taking on many different responsibilities.

-Taking a data storage system and adding artificial intelligence or machine learning functionality will almost always require the aid of data migration specialists.
-That data, which was once stagnant or static, must now be processed by the AI system; this will require oversight to ensure the information is read, extracted, and transferred accurately.
+Adding artificial intelligence or machine learning functionality to a data storage system almost always requires the aid of data migration specialists.
+That data, which was once stagnant or static, must now be processed by the AI system.
+That requires oversight to ensure the information is read, extracted, and transferred accurately.

-One can begin to grasp why data migration specialists must also understand varying forms of IT and modern technology.
-With the above artificial intelligence example, the involved professionals would need to have a working knowledge of big data, cloud computing, and machine learning—among other subjects.
+Data migration specialists must also understand varying forms of IT and modern technology.
+With the above artificial intelligence example, the involved professionals would need to have a working knowledge of big data, cloud computing, and machine learning, among other subjects.

 The most obvious requirement for becoming a data migration specialist is a background in IT and computer science.
 But what other unique skills and experience are needed to thrive in this industry?